SupImDos/pydantic-argparse/docs/usage/argument_types/flags.md

 ```

 ## Booleans
-Boolean flags can be created by defining a `pydantic` `Field` with a type of
+Boolean flags can be created by adding a `pydantic` `Field` with the type of
 `:::python bool`.
 There are different kinds of boolean flag arguments, which
 are outlined below.